ShadowMitia/algorithm-archive/contents/approximate_counting/approximate_counting.md

 The approximate counting algorithm is an early predecessor to streaming algorithms where information must be roughly processed in real-time.
 As we dive into those methods later, this chapter will certainly be updated.
-For now, we will not be showing any proofs (though those might come later as well), but a rigorous mathematical description of this method can be found in a follow-up paper by Philippe Flajolet {{ "flajolet1985approximate" | cite }}.
+For now, we will not be showing any proofs (though those might come later as well), but a rigorous mathematical description of this method can be found in a follow-up paper by Philippe Flajolet {{#cite flajolet1985approximate}}.
-In addition, there are several blogs and resources online that cover the method to varying degrees of accessibility {{"arpit_counting" | cite }} {{"greggunderson_counting" | cite }}.
+In addition, there are several blogs and resources online that cover the method to varying degrees of accessibility {{#cite arpit_counting" | cite }} {{"greggunderson_counting}}.

 Here, we hope to provide a basic understanding of the method, along with code implementations for anyone who might want to try something similar in the future.